The Economics (BA) offers two options:

 - Economics (B.A.)/Secondary Education Social Sciences (M.Ed.)

-The M.S. in Business and Economic Policy Analysis (MS-BEPA) gives students a distinguished and marketable set of skills in economic theory as it applies to business and economic policy analysis.
+The M.S. in Economics and Policy Analysis (M.S.-EPA) gives students a distinguished and marketable set of skills in economic theory as it applies to business and economic policy analysis.
 Students learn how to conduct statistical and econometric research grounded in sound economic models using data from multiple sources on different issues.
 In addition, students will be able to explain their results and policy recommendations not only to economists, but also to politicians, and the general public.

 Undergraduate students will apply to the program during their junior year and will take the following three graduate level courses during their senior year:

-These three courses will count towards completion of the B.A. with a major in Economics and will also count towards completion of the MS-BEPA.
-The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-BEPA will be awarded upon completion of the remaining graduate level work.
+These three courses will count towards completion of the B.A. with a major in Economics and will also count towards completion of the M.S.-EPA.
+The undergraduate degree will be awarded at the completion of all undergraduate work while the MS-EPA will be awarded upon completion of the remaining graduate level work.

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate Economics major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a B.A. in their disciplinary major and a M.Ed. in Education with State of Illinois Secondary Social Science licensure.